 - 1. The subject parcel is approximately 55.95 acres and is designated Agriculture in the Special Management Area (SMA). - 2.
-The subject parcel has south and west facing slopes ranging from approximately 5-50 percent grade.
+The subject parcel has south and west facing slopes ranging from approximately 5 to 50 percent grade.
 The parcel is characterized by open pastureland and cultivated vineyards, interspersed with mixed stands of native Oregon white oak, Douglas fir, and ponderosa pine.
 According to information provided by the Klickitat County Assessor, the subject parcel is managed for agricultural use (orchard, cropland, and grazing land/rangeland).
-The parcel includes an existing single-family dwelling, access road, driveway and parking area, garage, barn, sheds, a water reservoir, and approximately 16 acres of vineyard planted in 2018. - 3.
+The parcel includes an existing single-family dwelling, access road, driveway and parking area, garage, barn, two sheds, a rock wall, a water reservoir, and approximately 16 acres of vineyard planted in 2018. - 3.
 The subject parcel is recognized by the Commission as a legally-existing parcel.
 The Commission recognized the subject parcel as a legal parcel on November 2, 2017 with the approval of Commission decision C17-0011.
 This decision resolved a prior discrepancy between Klickitat County's and the Commission's recognition of the subject parcel as a legal parcel. - 4.
-The applicant proposes to remove an existing single-family dwelling, rehabilitate the site of the existing dwelling to pastureland, construct a replacement dwelling, and expand the existing driveway.
-The applicant proposes to completely remove the foundation of the existing dwelling and rehabilitate the site into pastureland for grazing sheep.
-The proposed replacement dwelling is sited approximately 250 feet west of the existing dwelling.
-The replacement dwelling has a main floor of 2,929 square feet, and a lower floor of 1,433 square feet.
-The height of the dwelling from the finished grade to the top of the roof ranges from 20 feet on the north elevation to 29 feet at the south elevation.
-The nine-foot height discrepancy from north to south is due to the slope of the land at the development site.
-The applicant also proposes to remove two 3-meter sections of the existing rock wall to allow for a single-lane driveway entry and exit from the existing driveway to the new parking area of the proposed dwelling. - 5.
+The applicants propose to remove an existing single-family dwelling, rehabilitate the site of the existing dwelling to pastureland, construct a replacement dwelling, and expand the existing driveway.
+The applicants propose to completely remove the foundation of the existing dwelling and rehabilitate the site into pastureland for grazing sheep.
+The proposed replacement dwelling is sited approximately 300 feet east of the existing dwelling.
+The replacement dwelling has a main floor of 2,809 square feet, and a lower floor of 1,433 square feet.
+The height of the dwelling from the finished grade to the top of the roof ranges from 15 feet, 2 inches to 19 feet, 2 inches at the highest point of the roof.
+The applicants also propose to remove one 3-meter section of the existing rock wall to allow for a single-lane driveway entry and exit from the existing driveway to the new parking area of the proposed dwelling. - 5.
 Commission Rule 350-81-082(2)(a) allows for the replacement of existing structures not damaged or destroyed by disaster.
 Commission Rule 350-81-020 (60) defines existing structure as any structure that was legally established.
 Commission Rule 350-81-082(2)(a) states: